 Driving to park in the McMahon Parking Lot: From Michigan Avenue, turn by the Basilica.
 Go right on the roundabout to the Basilica, drive along the right side of the basilica.
 At the stop sign, turn right into McMahon Parking Lot.
 Walk down the ramp to the Edward J. Pryzbyla Center, a glass, modern building.

-We have rented two golf carts and have volunteers to help drive people who need help around campus and from the metro stop Sunday-Friday.
-We will have a number to call or come to the Pryz information desk or call 385-251-4931 to ask to be picked up by the golf cart.
+We plan to rent vehicles and have volunteers to help drive people who need help around campus and from the metro stop Sunday-Friday.
+We will have a number to call or come to the Pryz information desk or call 385-251-4931 to ask to be picked up.

 This link has directions for travel to Catholic University by car, train, or from airports. https://www.catholic.edu/resources/Maps%20and%20Directions/index.html